fpg2012/sushi/README.md

 Templates (written in liquid template language) and partials (in liquid too) should be stored in `_templates` and `_includes` respectively.
 Site configurations are written in `_site.yml`. `_converters` stores executables for converting page files into HTML pages (i.e. markdown parsers).

-> Note that sūshì does not parse markdown (or any other format) directly, what it does is simply compiling templates you provide and insert the converted page contents into them.
-You are required to write converters which are basically simple scripts to execute **pandoc** or any other parser you like, for sushi to invoke.
+> sushi simply compiles templates and inserts the converted pages into them.
+You can always to write converters (bash scripts, or any executable file) to execute any parser for sushi to invoke (for example, you can use `pandoc` to parse markdown).

+> Since v0.2.12, sushi provides an internal converter for markdown files. ~~Before v0.2.12, sūshì did not parse markdown (or any other format) directly and thus manually-written external converters were required.~~

 After reading these important configurations, sushi convert all pages by executing the converters.
 Folders and file start with `.` or `_` will be ignored.
 All file that are not recognized as "page files" will be copied directly to the corresponding locations.